 Finally, add your rafters and secure all the beams and posts in place using galvanised bolts.

 Step 5 – Enjoy a well-earnt walk under your new, stylish pergola.

-All the tools and materials you need to build your pergola are available for same-day delivery from Hitchcock & King.
+All the tools and materials you need to build your pergola are available for fast, reliable delivery from Hitchcock & King.
 With over 40 years in the business, we know what it takes to get the job done.
 Choose from a range of tools and materials, perfect for projects of all sizes.
 We’re fully stocked and ready to deliver.
 To place an order, get in touch with our team today.